-What is the impacted structure/process/policy/practice/culture on your campus related to this selection?
+What is the impacted structure/process/policy/practice/culture on your campus related to this selection? \

 While there are opportunities for instruction to engage in professional development on DEIA strategies to engage in the classroom setting, there are limited, targeted professional development that addresses specific strategies to support Black and African American students.
 Professional development opportunities such as Faculty Learning Online Community (FLOC) and Data and Equity Coaching Communities (DECC), do highlight both research on DI for Black and African American students, and strategies to remove barriers to success for Black and African.
 There are siloed efforts to review data for specific DI groups, and the information is not shared broadly.
 Data should be analyzed intentionally based on our newly developed Academic and Career Pathways (ACP) to determine how to better engage and support our Black and African American.
 This will also allow us to help identify student needs and connect them to resources available on campus.
 In addition, our materials, curriculum offered, and programming do not adequately reflect our Black and African American students' history, experiences, and culture.
 Although some faculty may highlight the voices and experiences of Black and African American students in the curriculum, it is limited.
 Although Black History Month programming occurs on campus, there is a lack of purposeful gathering prior to these events to raise awareness for the entire campus, and lack of connection to the classroom.
-Additionally, Miramar is does not have an Umoja program, which can be a critical resource to students in their success on campus.
+Additionally, Miramar does not have an Umoja program, which can be a critical resource to students in their success on campus.
 The Umoja program allows for Black and African American students to see themselves reflected in their curriculum and pedagogy which creates a foundation for academic and student success.

-Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.)

-What is the impacted structure/process/policy/practice/culture on your campus related to this selection?
+Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) What is the impacted structure/process/policy/practice/culture on your campus related to this selection? \

 Miramar College has identified practices on our campus that serve as friction points/barriers to equity relative to Wraparound Services.
 One of the most challenging barriers we face in addressing how to close the equity gap for our Black and African American students is in connection to resources that directly support intentional efforts to close equity gaps and address opportunity gaps.
-The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but work is siloed and actions are not strategically woven into our campus practices.
+The District Black Student Success Workgroup provides a space for those interested in building a culture of inclusivity, but our campus work is siloed and actions are not strategically woven into our campus practices.
 There is a lack of awareness of available resources such as health services, mental health, financial aid, zero-cost textbooks, food assistance, etc., amongst students and the campus community as a whole.
 These holistic student supports are critical to student success and persistence.
+As we move to implement our Academic and Career Pathways Success Teams, understanding the barriers our students face is important as we work toward becoming a student-ready campus that is able to meaningfully holistically support the needs of our students.
 While there are opportunities to engage in professional development on DEIA strategies to integrate into our services, there are limited, targeted professional development that addresses specific strategies to support Black and African American students.
 While Miramar has amazing programs such as Promise and EOPS, specific programs, and student engagement opportunities for our Black / African American students to connect and create a sense of belonging on campus do not currently exist at Miramar.
 Programs such as Umoja, and the Black Student Union club also allow for Black and African American students to see themselves reflected as part of the campus culture through programming highlighting the voices and experiences of Black and African American students.